aravindkarteek/crealytics-search/README.md

 ### Note for Developers:

-- This app is bootstapped using "create-react-app" and you can always take a pull and install the dependencies using "npm install" command and start the app using "npm start"
+- This app is bootstrapped using "create-react-app" and you can always take a pull and install the dependencies using "npm install" command and start the app using "npm start"
 - It will automatically open a browser window or you can manually open "http://localhost:3001" to see the app.
 - Offline first experience is provided using default service worker and could always be enhanced or customized.